kapicorp/kapitan/docs/example-terraform.md

 # Terraform example

-We will be looking at how to use  kapitan to compile terraform files with Jsonnet as the input type.
-It's possible to use other input types, however Jsonnet is recommended.
-For example we could use the kadet input to generate terraform files but this would require templates to be written in yaml then to rendered into json.
+We will be looking at how to use Kapitan to compile terraform files with Jsonnet as the input type.
+It's possible to use other input types, however, Jsonnet is recommended.
+For example, we could use the Kadet input to generate terraform files but this would require templates to be written in YAML then to rendered into JSON.
 Jsonnet is the most suitable input type as you will see due to its functional nature.
-The only appropriate output type is `json` since this is the format that terraform consumes.
+The only appropriate output type is JSON since this is the format that Terraform consumes.

 ## Directory structure

-There is a number of examples available in `examples/terraform`.
+There are several examples available in `examples/terraform`.
 This will be our working directory for this documentation.
 The directory structure is as follows:
 ```
 ├── inventory
 └── templates
 ```

 It is possible to further extend this locally to include a `lib` directory where a `terraform.libjsonnet` file can be stored for use.
-This is generally dependent on the project scope & organisational patterns.
+This is generally dependent on the project scope & organizational patterns.
-We will describe in more detail the role of each these folders in the following sections.
+We will describe in more detail the role of each of these folders in the following sections.

 ### inventory